 - Moderator, Two Years of Federal Circuit Review of PTAB Proceedings: What We Know and Still Don't Know, Federal Circuit Bar Association Webinar (February 7, 2017)

 - Panelist, That's a Fact!
 The Role of Factual Disputes in PTAB Institution Decisions in the Life Sciences, Federal Circuit Bar Association Webinar (November 24, 2016)

 - Panelist, The Use of Fact and Expert Witnesses at the PTAB: Costs, Strategies, and Pitfalls, Federal Circuit Bar Association Webinar (September 22, 2016)

 - Moderator, The Future of Socioeconomic School Integration, SXSW Edu Conference, Austin, TX (March 9, 2016)

 - Presenter, Democratic School Desegregation, Penn State Education and Civil Rights Conference, State College, PA (May 2014)

 - Moderator, A is For Antitrust, New York Law School Conference on the Google Book Search Settlement, New York, NY (October 2009)

 Though all cases vary and none is predictive, Chris’s recent experience includes:

-- Represented Samsung Electronics in a major international patent licensing arbitration, which was tried in 2015 before a three-member panel, relating to valuation of standard essential patents and products with billions of dollars in revenue.
+- Represented a major technology company in an international patent licensing arbitration, which was tried before a three-member panel, relating to valuation of standard essential patents and products with billions of dollars in revenue.

 - Represented Google in a variety of patent matters, both in federal court and before the PTAB, addressing or currently litigating issues related to voice control of computers, wireless standards, graphical user interface technology, and content matching technology.